purz1/cml-tfr/README.md

 # 📄Hematoscope CML-TFR project

-This repository contains the codes used in the manuscript:
+This repository contains the code used to analyze cytomorphology data in the manuscript:

 **Title**: *Granulopoietic Maturation State in the Bone Marrow at Diagnosis Predicts Treatment-Free Remission in CML*
 **First author**: Mikko Purhonen